 Decision maker compares reagent NMR spectra and reaction spectra based on peak count and chemical shift in two separate checks (Figure 9).
 If 50% of reagent peaks are shifted, the first check is passed.
 Since a low field NMR machine was used, these shifts may cause overlap or a change in multiplet shape.
 Hence, the second check ensures the sum of the number of peaks in reagent NMR fall within 3 counts of the number of peaks of the reaction NMR.

 Decision maker compares the reaction mass spectra and expected mass peaks based on three checks.
 The first check ensures the reaction mass peak falls within 0.4 Da of the expected peak, and the second checks if this peak has a relative intensity of at least 50%.
-The third check ensures that if the predicted structure has to or more metals, two peaks that satisfy check 1 and check 2 have been found.
+The third check ensures that if the predicted structure has two or more metals, two peaks that satisfy check 1 and check 2 have been found.
 This reduces the number of false positives caused by the shear amount of possible expected mass peaks.

 The percentage of shifted NMR peaks, the range of NMR peak count, the range of mass peak hit, and the relative intensity of mass peak, are all parameters which can be varied.
 Hence, 94 reactions were labelled by an expert chemist and parameters optimized until decision maker and human labels best converged.